red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/make-use-of-llms.rst

     Goodbye!

-You can see that if we have an exact match for e.g. "Hi", the LLM will not be invoked since it matches directly with one of the awaited ``user said`` flows.
-For any other user utterance the activated flow ``generating user intent for unhandled user utterance`` will invoke the LLM, before finding a suitable user intent.
+You can see that if we have an exact match for "Hi", for example, the LLM will not be invoked since it matches directly with one of the awaited ``user said`` flows.
+For any other user utterance, the activated flow ``generating user intent for unhandled user utterance`` will invoke the LLM, before finding a suitable user intent.
 If the user utterance was close enough to one of the predefined user intent flows (i.e. ``user greeted`` or ``user said goodbye``), it will cause the related flow to finish successfully.
 This enables you to even talk in a different language (if supported by the LLM) to successfully map to the correct flow.
 If no good match was found, the flow ``unhandled user intent`` will match.

 You might ask yourself how the LLM can know which flows are considered user intent flows.
 This can either be done based on the flow names by activating the flow ``automating intent detection`` to automatically detect flows starting with 'user', or using an explicit flow decorator to mark them independently of their names: